awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 You can create DB instances and DB snapshots, point\-in\-time restores and automated or manual backups\.
 DB instances running Oracle can be used inside a VPC\.
 You can also enable various options to add additional features to your Oracle DB instance\.
 Amazon RDS supports Multi\-AZ deployments for Oracle as a high\-availability, failover solution\.

-In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
+To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application such as Oracle SQL Plus\.
-Amazon RDS does not allow direct host access to a DB instance via Telnet or Secure Shell \(SSH\)\.
+Amazon RDS doesn't enable direct host access to a DB instance by using Telnet or Secure Shell \(SSH\)\.

 When you create a DB instance, the master account that you use to create the instance gets DBA user privileges \(with some limitations\)\.
 Use this account for any administrative tasks such as creating additional user accounts in the database\.
 The SYS user, SYSTEM user, and other administrative accounts can't be used\.